Peter Duka von Kadar: Biography

 Duka was born in Osijek in 1756 into a Croatian Serb family, while some sources describe him as coming from an Aromanian Serbian Orthodox family.
 He enrolled in a military college in late 1773.
-In 1776 Duka joined the 13th Wallachian-Illyrian (Romanian-Serbian) Regiment in Caransebeş as a cadet, but upon graduation, he was transferred to the General Staff as a lieutenant for his obvious abilities, and in 1787 he became a captain.
+In 1776 Duka joined the 13th Wallach-Illyrian (Romanian/Serbian) Regiment in Caransebeş as a cadet, but two years later, he was transferred to the General Staff as a Leutnant lieutenant for his obvious abilities.
+In 1787, he was promoted to Hauptmann captain.